SaharGrady/PortfolioProjectSql/README.md

 Explore the Tableau dashboard for visualizations related to this project: [Tableau Dashboard](https://public.tableau.com/app/profile/sahar.mashraki/viz/PortfolioProject_17057639519990/Dashboard1?publish=yes).

+### Excel Data Generation Explanation

+The data in this dataset was generated using Excel, incorporating a random function and VLOOKUP for data mapping.
+Below is a brief overview:

+1. **Random Data Generation:**
+   - Utilized the random function in Excel to generate unique values for each column.
+   - Employed the `RAND()` function, for instance, to create diverse and random values.

+2. **List Generation:**
+   - Developed lists or arrays of values to introduce diversity in specific columns (e.g., jobs, cities).
+   - Combined these lists with the random function to assign varied values to each row.

+3. **VLOOKUP for Data Mapping:**
+   - Assigned unique IDs to each row by creating an ID column for each job and city combination.
+   - Leveraged the `VLOOKUP` function to match and assign IDs based on the respective job and city.

+4. **Excel Formulas Used:**
+   - Example formulas used include:
+     ```excel
+     = RAND()              // Generate a random number
+     = VLOOKUP(...)        // Look up a value in a table
+     = CONCATENATE(...)    // Concatenate values
+     = INDEX(...)          // Return a value at a specified row and column
+     ```

+Feel free to customize this information based on the exact Excel functions and steps you used.
+This provides transparency on the data generation process and enhances user understanding.

 ## Contributing

 Feel free to contribute by reporting issues, making suggestions, or submitting pull requests.